Website icon Xpert.Digital

 Emotional virtual reality broadcast in Munich

-The enthusiastic athlete had a serious accident at last year's Agency Cup, a soccer tournament for athletes from the advertising and media industry.
-The shock diagnosis: paraplegia.
-In order to finance additional rehabilitation measures for the patient, such as daily occupational and physical therapy, massages and baths, the crowdfunding campaign “Make Michi move” was launched.
-In this context, 30,000 euros were raised.
-Thanks to their help and Michael Wiese's determination, his health continued to improve.
+The avid sportsman was seriously injured at last year's Agency Cup, a football tournament for athletes from the advertising and media industry.
+The shocking diagnosis: paraplegia.
+To finance supplementary rehabilitation measures such as daily occupational and physical therapy, massages, and baths, the crowdfunding campaign "Make Michi Move" was launched.
+This campaign raised €30,000.
+Thanks to their support and Michael Wiese's unwavering determination, his health has steadily improved.

-360 degree film as a multiscreen experience
+360-degree film as a multi-screen experience

-So that interested parties without VR glasses can do the sameIf you want to enjoy the experience, the virtual journeys are broadcast live on external monitors, tablets or desktop computers and notebooks.
-This means that the 360-degree films can be shared regardless of location and viewed by other viewers.
-The technology also allows individual experiences on other mixed reality systems such as Microsoft's HoloLens to be visible to other viewers in 3D.
+So that interested parties without VR glasses can alsoTo allow everyone to enjoy the experience, the virtual journeys are streamed live to external monitors, tablets, desktop computers, and laptops.
+This enables the 360-degree videos to be shared regardless of location and followed by other viewers.
+The technology also allows individual experiences to be displayed in 3D on other mixed reality systems, such as Microsoft's HoloLens, for other viewers to see.

 Image sources: Shutterstock, Phaenom GmbH